 The Impact of Project DAWN in Two Ohio Counties

 We’ll now look at the effect of Naloxone distribution in two counties where we operate opioid addiction treatment centers: Butler County and Clark County.

-We’ll start with Butler County, where we operate Hamilton Treatment Services.
-We include Butler County because it’s one of the counties that will benefit from the settlement we mention above.
+We’ll start with Butler County, where we operate an outpatient treatment center in Hamilton, Hamilton Treatment Services.
+We include Butler County because it’s one of the counties that will benefit from the settlement we mentioned above.
 A disbursement of 47.5 million dollars could help the residents of Butler County in immeasurable ways, beginning with something we can actually measure: reversing potentially fatal opioid overdose.

 Here’s the latest data on overdose and Naloxone distribution in Butler County:

 Butler County, Ohio: Overdose Death, Naloxone, and Reversals

 - Overdose deaths:

 - 2016: 211

 - 2018: 176

 - Reported Reversals: 471